Tropes common to all Prospitians and Dersites

 - There is No Kill Like Overkill: He feels that if you kill a guard by stabbing him in the back with 7 knives and beat his head into a door 88 times it is the proper amount of violence.

 - Although 89 times is where he realizes the overkill.
-And by overkill, we mean he begins to get bored.
+And by overkill, we guess we mean bored.

 - Soul Jar: Since assisting in Lil' Cal's suicide and replacing his eyes with Cal's, it's implied that he's the newest Soul Jar of Caliborn and Lord English.